Olbotron/mixedapes/README.md

-# mixedapes
+# Mixed-Apes
-A place to share mix tapes of favourite playlists
+A place to share mix tapes of favourite playlists.

 ## Wireframe
 ![wireframe image of project](static/images/mixedapes-wireframe.png)